Lalpa Kohhran Thar: Community life

-The community life of Lalpa Kohhran Thar is described as "a blend of democracy and communism."
-Members are free to choose their profession, education, and public services including voting in government elections.
-Most of them are artisans and are acclaimed for being industrious and hardworking.
-Some are well educated and hold important government services.
-As a prominent example, C. Larinthanga, who joined the sect in 2007 and holds the responsibility of public relations is a bank officer under the Government of Mizoram.
-Some have become medical doctors, engineers, bureaucrats, school teachers, and armed forces.
-All families give monthly tithe which are used for various developmental activities of the church and welfare of the members.
-Nunparliana had proudly remarked: "There's no poverty here because we share everything."
+The communal life of Lalpa Kohhran Thar has been described in journalistic accounts as "a blend of democracy and communism".
+Members choose their own profession, education and degree of engagement with public life, including voting in government elections.
+The majority are artisans, widely regarded in Mizoram for industry and craftsmanship.
+A smaller number are highly educated and hold public-sector posts.
+As a prominent example, C. Lalrinthanga, who joined the community in 2007 and serves as its public relations officer, is a banker employed by the Government of Mizoram.
+Other members work as physicians, engineers, civil servants, schoolteachers and members of the armed forces.
+All households contribute a monthly tithe used for community development and welfare, including support for vulnerable members.
+Nunparliana has been quoted as saying, "There's no poverty here because we share everything."